bessarodrigo/my-music-player/README.md

 # 🎵 Music Player

-A simple and interactive web music player built with vanilla JavaScript, HTML, and CSS.
+A simple and interactive web music player built with JavaScript, HTML, and CSS.
 Enjoy features like play/pause, skip, shuffle, repeat, and like functionality — all in a clean and responsive interface.

 ## 🚀 Features